wuqixiaobai/wpsso-plm/readme.txt

 = Examples =

-* Example WPSSO PLM Meta Tags
+* Example WPSSO PLM meta tags for a Restaurant (Local Business).
+The image and video ("application/x-shockwave-flash" and "text/html" embed) meta tags have been excluded for brevety. ;-)

 `
 <head itemscope itemtype="http://schema.org/Restaurant">